Maria Andreu: Career

 Andreu was the first Hispanic woman to serve in the Coast Guard and the first to command a federal shore installation.
 She became keeper of the lighthouse on January 7, 1860, after her husband Joseph, who had been the lighthouse keeper since 1854, died.
 According to a report in the St. Augustine Examiner on December 10, 1859, he was whitewashing the tower when the scaffolding collapsed and he fell about 60 feet onto the roof of the building where oil for the light was stored.
-Joseph Andreu was a cousin of the first St. Augustine lighthouse keeper, Juan Andreu, who served from 1824-1845.
+Joseph Andreu was a cousin of the first St. Augustine lighthouse keeper, Juan Andreu, who served from 1824 to 1845.
 Joseph's father, Tomas, was the brother of Juan's father, Antonio.